nathanlane/nathanlane.github.io/src/content/post/concretedevelopment.md

 A lot of development economics in one paragraph.

-<small>Photos: Photos from <a href="http://blogs.reuters.com/ahmad-masood/">Ahmad Masood</a> in "Afghanistan's Concrete Plans."
+Photos: Photos from <a href="http://blogs.reuters.com/ahmad-masood/">Ahmad Masood</a> in "Afghanistan's Concrete Plans."
 Foreign Affairs.
 17 July 2016.
 Web.
-17 July 2016.</small>
+17 July 2016.